Big Brother 10 (American season): Summary

 Following April's eviction, HouseGuests competed in the "King of the Jungle" endurance Head of Household competition.
 For this competition, HouseGuests held onto rope swings in the backyard in an attempt to be the last one remaining.
 Dan was the winner.
 During the competition, Dan promised both Ollie and Michelle safety and also stated he would allow Ollie to choose one of the nominees as well as the replacement nominee should the Power of Veto be used.
 Ollie later decided he would like to see Memphis, though Dan was fearful of this due to his Renegades alliance with Memphis.
 On Day 46, Dan chose to nominate Jerry and Memphis for eviction.
 Jerry later won a public vote that allowed him to receive a phone call from home.
 When picking players for the Power of Veto competition, Keesha, Michelle, and Renny were selected to compete; Ollie was selected to host.
 On Day 47, HouseGuests competed in the "One Giant Leap" Power of Veto competition.
 For this competition, HouseGuests were required to travel across a zip-line in an attempt to gather puzzle pieces and be the first to complete the puzzle; the HouseGuests competed in heats, with the winners of the first two heats facing off in the final round.
 Memphis was the winner.
 Ollie later informed Dan that he would like Keesha to be nominated in the place of Memphis, as part of his deal with Dan stated he could choose the replacement nominee.
 On Day 49, Memphis chose to use the Power of Veto to remove himself from the block, with Dan nominating Michelle in his place.
 Dan's decision led to much controversy inside and outside of the house when Ollie engaged in numerous arguments with the other HouseGuests.
 On Day 52, Michelle became the seventh HouseGuest to be evicted from the house in a vote of three to one.
 The HouseGuests learned that it would be a Double Eviction week, and that another HouseGuest would be evicted within the hour.
 HouseGuests then competed in the "Big Brother Headlines" Head of Household competition.
 For this competition, HouseGuests were questioned over which HouseGuest the viewers felt would most fit a specific news headline; the HouseGuest with the most points after seven questions would win.
 Keesha was the winner.
 Keesha chose to nominate Jerry and Ollie for eviction.
 HouseGuests then competed in the "Veto In a Haystack" Power of Veto competition.
 For this competition, HouseGuests dug through barrels of hay in an attempt to find two Veto medallions; the first to complete this would be the winner.
-Dan was the winner of the Power of Veto; Dan then chose to not to use the Power of Veto on either nominee.
+Dan was the winner of the Power of Veto; Dan then chose not to use the Power of Veto on either nominee.
 Minutes later, Ollie became the eighth HouseGuest to be evicted from the house in a unanimous vote of three to zero.
 He became the fourth member of the Jury of Seven.